 Effective for the 2018/2019 and 2019/2020 Delivery Year, prior to each Incremental Auction, PJM will calculate an updated Base Capacity Demand Resource Constraint and Base Capacity Resource Constraint for the RTO and each LDA.
 If PJM is procuring additional capacity in the Incremental Auction then PJM will determine the portion of a PJM buy bid that may be satisfied by Base Capacity Demand Resources.
 Base Capacity Energy Efficiency Resources and/or Base Capacity Generation Resources based on the difference between the updated Base Capacity Demand Resource Constraint and the updated Base Capacity Resource Constraint minus the amount of previously procured capacity from Base Capacity Demand Resources, Base Capacity Energy Efficiency Resources, and Base Capacity Generation Resources.
-If PJM is seeking to release capacity in the auction, this difference will determine the minimum amount of Base Capacity Resources and/or Base Capacity Demand Resources, and/or Base Capacity Energy Efficiency Resources that PJM will attempt to release.
+If PJM is seeking to release capacity in the auction, this difference will determine the minimum amount of Base Capacity Resources and/or Base Capacity Demand Resources and/or Base Capacity Resources and/or Base Capacity Resources and/or Base Capacity Resources that PJM will attempt to release.